Prag8855/aab/frontend/content/guides/pension-payments-refund.md

 To know the exact amount, [request a *Versicherungsverlauf*](/out/drv-pension-payments-info) from the [[Deutsche Rentenversicherung]].
 It will arrive by post in 1 to 3 weeks.
 If you have an [[eID]], you can [get a *Versicherungsverlauf* instantly](https://kundenportal.deutsche-rentenversicherung.de/od-kundenportal).

-[FundsBack](/out/fundsback) and [Pension Refund Germany](/out/pension-refund-germany) can also check the pension refund amount for you, for free.
+[Pension Refund Germany](/out/pension-refund-germany), [FundsBack](/out/fundsback) and [Germany Pension Refund](/out/germany-pension-refund) can tell you how much your refund is.
+This service is free.

 ## How to get your pension payments back